Innovailable/promisify-io/README.md

 write and maintain.
 It is not optimized for performance and should not be used in production code.

+## How to install?

+To install just run

+    npm install promisify-io

+and then use with

+    var pio = require("promisify-io");

 ## How to use?

 When doing tests on sockets or other stream based input/output devices you might